open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```

 ### Uploading component versions
-To upload the component version to an OCI registry you can transfer the created component archive using the command:
+To upload the component version to an OCI registry, you can transfer the component archive using the command:

 ```shell
 OCMREPO=ghcr.io/acme